CindyLouWho03/Craftologia/README.md

 -Oredict script that tries to standarize and reduce to one item per part most of the redundant metals/materials added by mods whenever its possible.
 This script took me quite some time, and, even though its not perfect, its much better than nothing.

+-Questbook (WIP), which includes 49 quests and 30 challenges so far.

 -Guidebook that offers you some commentary about the modpack, tips and changes that you may need to know at some point during your adventure.
 This is not a questbook.
 Over time the book may include new content and updates, so dont throw it away.

--75 chemical elements of the Periodic Table are present in this modpack, all rows except the seventh one are mostly covered, if you like chemistry and physics this is your modpack.
-May include more in the future.
+-85 chemical elements of the Periodic Table are present in this modpack, all rows except the seventh one are mostly covered, if you like chemistry and physics this is your modpack.